-The auditor's remuneration for the current year is borne by the intermediate parent company, Jaguar Land Rover Limited and is not recharged.
+The auditor's remuneration for the current year is borne by a fellow subsidiary, Jaguar Land Rover Limited and is not recharged.
 The Company's allocation for fees payable to the Company's auditor is £19,350 (2022: £15,000).
 The Company incurred no non-audit fees in either the current financial year or the prior financial period.